-Chained Wheatear is similar to Wheatear stitch except it has an extra Chain stitch making for a thicker textured line.
-Like Wheatear this variety holds a curve well and can be very effective if you add beads down the central line.
+Chained Wheatear is similar to Wheatear stitch except it has an extra Chain stitch, making for a thicker textured line.
+Like Wheatear, this variety holds a curve well and can be very effective if you add beads down the central line.

 How to work Chained Wheatear Stitch

 Form a single Wheatear stitch.
-If you need your memory jogged as to how Wheatear stitch is formed here is a tutorial.
+If you need your memory jogged on how Wheatear stitch is formed here is a tutorial.
 To summarise the steps, bring your thread out a little below the base of the V. Pass your needle under the two straight stitches at the base of the V. Pull your needle through and take it to the back of the fabric so that the thread loops in a single chain.

 The next step is what creates the chained part of the Wheatear.
-Bring your needle out at the base of the chain literally a thread or so below the chain stitch.
+Bring your needle out at the base of the chain, literally a thread or so below the chain stitch.

 Pass your needle under the two straight stitches to form a second chain stitch.

 Create another V using two straight stitches.
-As you do this make sure the base of the V emerges from the same point as the base of the chain stitch.
+As you do this, make sure the base of the V emerges from the same point as the base of the chain stitch.

-Once again pass your needle under the two diagonal stitches to make another wheatear stitch.
+Once again, pass your needle under the two diagonal stitches to make another wheatear stitch.

 Continue in this manner down the line.